andreasnilssondev/naptimer/README.md

 Keep track of your baby's naps.

 Private data.
 No cookies, tracking, or data shared anywhere.
-All data is stored on your device only.
+Everything is stored on your device only.

 https://naptimer.netlify.app/